Using the Mayavi application¶

 mayavi2 -t relative_path_to/integrationtests/mayavi

 will run the integration tests from the Mayavi sources.
-Also
+Also available as

 Execute the python-expression on the last created object.
 For example, let’s say the previous object was a module.
 If you want to set the color of that object and save the scene, you may do: